typemill/typemill/content/1_getting-started/01-installation.md

 - `\settings` folder and files
 - `\content` folder and files

 All settings and users are stored in the folder `settings`.
-You can manually edit these files, but it is not recommended because it can crash the system if done wrong.
+You can manually edit these files, but it is not recommended because it might crash the system if done wrong.

-You can configure your system online, but there is no content editor yet.
-So for time beeing, you have to edit your content offline with a markdown editor and upload the files with an FTP software.
+You can configure your system online, but there is only a simple editor to change existing content right now.
+So for time beeing, you have to create new content offline with a markdown editor and upload the files with an FTP software.
 If your changes are not immediately visible, press `F5` to refresh the cache.

 If you need more detailed instructions, please read on.